Introduction / History

 What are their lives like?

-Many Uygur cultivate cotton, grapes, melons, and fruit trees through an ingenious irrigation system which pipes mountain water into the desert oases.
+Many Uygur raise cotton, grapes, melons, and fruit trees through an ingenious irrigation system which pipes mountain water into the desert oases.

 What are their beliefs?

 Most Uygur follow a folk Islam mixed with superstition.
 Islam is stronger in southern Xinjiang than in the north.
-Today, although almost all Uygur confess to be Muslims, few are aware of the time in history when the majority of Uygur were Christians.
+Today, although almost all Uygurs profess to be Muslims, few are aware of the time in history when the majority of Uygurs were Christians.

 What are their needs?